Workplace No Jewellery Program:

 Jewellery-Related Work Safe Bulletins, Practices, Warnings and Procedures

-Here's more examples of safe work practices, safety guidelines, bulletins, warnings and procedures we recently found searching jewelry-related accidents and injuries on the internet:
+Here's numerous examples sorted by BY INDUSTRY of work safe practices, safety guidelines, bulletins, reports, warnings and procedures recently found searching jewelry-related accidents and injuries on the internet:

 bullet